-A new pop-up retail business run by Newcastle City Council is offering a central location for visitor services in Honeysuckle during the city's peak tourism and event season.
+A new pop-up retail business run by City Of Newcastle is offering a central location for visitor services in Honeysuckle during the city's peak tourism and event season.

 Located in the former café space within Newcastle Museum, The Newcastle Shop is a place for visitors to find out where to go in Newcastle, buy a souvenir or have a cup of coffee, and sit comfortably while using free Wi-Fi to research things to do in Newcastle and the surrounding region.
 Sprocket Roasters, Newcastle's innovative, carbon conscious and award-winning coffee, is a fitting feature of the new shop.

 Now open, the shop will continue to operate through to 31 March 2018 in order to provide visitor services throughout the busy summer season.

 "With the expected 150,000 visitors for Supercars and the growing investment in Newcastle as a major events city, Council recognised the need to better support inbound visitors with improved visitor services, information and event activation hubs," said Council's interim CEO Jeremy Bath.

 "Feedback from the tourism industry is that visitor services have been under supported and there is also no centralised retail store specialising in Newcastle souvenirs and local product," he continued.
 "Newcastle Museum is by default one of the main sites for visitor information in the city, so it was a natural choice for The Newcastle Shop's location."